sumsted/pyssml/README.md

 # PySSML

-PySSML is an SSML builder for Amazon Alexa inspired by and based on https://github.com/mandnyc/ssml-builder.
+PySSML is an SSML builder for Amazon Alexa inspired by and based on JavaScript project https://github.com/mandnyc/ssml-builder.

 A sample Alexa skill may be found here https://github.com/sumsted/alexa_pyssml.

 ## Installation

 ```
-pip install PySSML
+pip install pyssml
 ```

 ## Usage